jillian-estrellado/excel-macros/README.md

 # excel-macros
-A collection of macros I used for various tasks
+A collection of macros I used to automate repetitive tasks.